kevmhughes/e_com_app/README.md

 * browse all products
 * see product details
-* add profucts to the cart
+* add products to the cart
 * remove products from the cart
 * review the cart
 * modify the cart